Êtes-vous prêt à créer un clone Duolingo avec "no code"?

 We’ll then replicate this same workflow, only this time we’ll update the condition to identify when the word is correct = ‘no’, resulting in displaying the wrong icon.

-Now that you’re familiar with building custom data fields and displaying dynamic content, you can start getting creative with the experiences you build within your product.
+Now that you’re familiar with building custom data fields and displaying dynamic content in your Duolingo clone, you can start getting creative with the experiences you build within your product.
 Additionally you can:

 - Build an experience bar as users complete new lessons

 - Display a list of a users lessons on a profile page

 - Add sound files to each word, allowing users to hear the pronunciation for each lesson.
 Note: We’ve previously covered how to work with audio files in our How To Build Spotify guide.

-Now that you have the basics of your app, don't forget to start setting some privacy rules and conditionals to keep your data secure - starting with roles in the 'Privacy' section of your Data tab.
+Now that you have the basics of your app, don't forget to set some privacy rules and conditionals to keep your data secure, starting with roles in the 'Privacy' section of your Data tab.
 You can also check if you're unintentionally exposing any data with an API checker.

-Hiring a developer or dev team to build this application would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
+Hiring a developer or dev team to build this application and submit it to app stores would cost thousands, if not tens of thousands of dollars, which may not be supported by your budget or business model.
+As you launch and grow in usership in real-time, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of your Duolingo clone without any additional costs.

-If you didn’t want to build your Duolingo clone from scratch, you can purchase one of the templates made by our community members.
-Some similar templates include:
+If you don’t want to build your Duolingo clone from scratch, you can purchase one of the templates made by our community members.
+One similar template includes Courses like Udemy by Rapid Dev.

 Bubble can help you build a Duolingo clone or any other product you choose!
 It’s never been easier to build something incredible without having to code.